So you might’ve recently been advised to take the mobile-friendly test in the wake of Google’s latest algorithm update.

 - The update will begin rolling out on April 21st 2015, but it could take several days to a week to complete

-Well in some cases that might be true.
+Well, in some cases that might be true.
 For now.
-The Guardian article linked at the start of this article cites research released by Emarketer in April this year which predicts that in 2015 the amount of time UK adults spend using their mobiles will surpass the amount of time they spend chained to their desktop devices.
+The Guardian article linked at the start of this article cites research released by Emarketer in April 2015 which predicts that in 2015 the amount of time UK adults spend using their mobiles will surpass the amount of time they spend at their desktop devices.
 An earlier report by Emarketer claims that mobile search is also strongly tipped to surpass desktop search this year.

 Here’s how to find out what percentage of your website traffic comes from mobiles: